 Trading volume also serves as a warning as to whether a stock is on the verge of breaking into upside territory (high volume) or into a downside trend (low volume).
-High volume also gives investors more time to determine when it’s the right time to sell for a profit.
+High volume also gives investors more flexibility to determine when it’s the right time to sell since it translates to greater liquidity.

 A dramatic rise in volume is interpreted to signify future sharp rises or drops in price, because it reflects increased investor interest and sustained momentum.
 Low volume can generate price volatility and mirror factors that, from an investment standpoint, are ephemeral and untrustworthy.

 Take note: Extremely low volume sometimes attracts scam artists who are determined to manipulate the price of the stock, because their trading will exert an outsized influence.